mliq/weekend_assignment_W2/README.md

 Create an app that sorts our class of 20 into groups of 2-10 each.

-## Pro mode
-* Include button functionality for mouse overs and actives

 ## Ideas:
 1. More visuals (try out jQuery UI?).
 2. Use an array of colors to make each team be a different color.
 3. Make each team fade in sequentially?
-4. Show a group of "extras" ?
+4. Show a group of "extras" when settings do not use all names?

-# Assignment:

-# Weekend Challenge Week 2
+# Assignment: Weekend Challenge Week 2

 Welcome to your weekend challenge Primers!